 Confidential documents are any documentation that has personal information about an individual, customer or client.
 Personal data is information about an individual that can be used to identify him/her.

-Under GDPR legislation, if you hold sensitive information about anyone, they have the right to request that you completely dispose of this data and no longer hold any information about them.
-This requires secure document disposal to ensure the data is completely destroyed and can’t be pieced back together.
+Under GDPR legislation, if you hold sensitive information about anyone, they have the right to request that you completely dispose of this data and no longer hold any information about them.To ensure that the data is completely removed from your records and can’t be pieced back together, you will need to destroy the relevant documentation.
 A ‘shred all’ policy is recommended, as it’s the easiest policy to follow for any unwanted documents.
-This saves employees from having to make the decision on what is or is not classified as confidential waste.
+This saves employees from having to make the decision on what is or is not classified as confidential.

-It’s important to dispose of documents securely to prevent identity theft and theft of confidential information about your business.
+It’s important to get rid of documents securely to prevent identity theft and theft of confidential information about your business.
 Although many businesses are now storing data electronically, the notion of a completely paperless office is unrealistic.
 Therefore, it’s essential that documents that are no longer needed are shredded, while storing those that are still in your possession in a safe place.

 How to dispose of confidential documents

 Shredall SDS Group meets all the above requirements and more.
-Our shredding processes comply with BS EN15713 Secure Destruction of Confidential Waste.
+Our processes comply with BS EN15713 Secure Destruction of Confidential Waste.
 This is a standard specified by the British Security Industry Association (BSIA) and covers security levels, vetting of employees (BS 7858) and recycling.
 We are proud to say that we recycle 100% of our shredded paper at UK paper mills.